dfoulkes/SimpleBulkPostUtil/README.md

 Notes

-if NOT using a proxy then leave the values for proxy and port empty, of you want a proxy you MUST supply both values
+if NOT using a proxy then leave the values for proxy and port empty, if you want a proxy you MUST supply both values